-Australian Antarctic Division (AAD) procurement refers to the purchase of goods or services, including consultancies and professional services; construction; maintenance and material supply contracts; facilities contracts and capital equipment, undertaken by the AAD for its own consumption.
+Australian Antarctic Division (AAD) procurement refers to the purchase of goods or services, including consultancies and professional services; construction; maintenance and material supply contracts; facilities contracts and capital equipment, undertaken by the AAD (representing the Department of the Environment and Energy) for its own consumption.

-Commonwealth Procurement Guidelines are issued by the Minister for Finance and Administration under the Financial Management and Accountability Regulations.
-These Guidelines apply to the procurement of all property and services and outline the fundamental policies and principles that underpin AAD procurement.
-They articulate the expectations that exist on officials, or agents conducting procurement on behalf of the AAD, in the design, conduct and management of all aspects of AAD procurement.
+The Commonwealth Procurement Rules 2017 (CPRs) are issued by the Minister for Finance under the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+These rules apply to the procurement of all goods and services and outline the fundamental policies and principles that underpin AAD procurement.
+They articulate the requirements for officials conducting procurement on behalf of the AAD, in the design, conduct and management of all aspects of AAD procurement.

-Value for money is the core principle governing AAD procurement.
+Value for money is the core principle governing Commonwealth procurement.
 This core principle is underpinned by four supporting principles:

 - Efficiency and Effectiveness;

 - Ethics; and

 The Commonwealth Contract Terms [PDF] are applicable for many formal agreements, and will help suppliers understand the processes involved with AAD procurement.

 The Commonwealth Purchase Order Terms [PDF] outline the terms and conditions under which the AAD conducts the purchase of goods or services of lower complexity and/or value, by means of a Purchase Order.

 Procurements of higher value and/or complexity will utilise agreements with terms and conditions that are specific to the supply of those particular goods or services.